Small-Wheeled transportation means getting around by longboard, skateboard, rollerblades, or kick scooters.

-The City of Vernon is one of six communities that have been selected by the Provincial government to pilot and assess the use of electric kick scooters for personal transportation in our community.
-Residents and visitors may ride electric kick scooters within Vernon city limits provided their device meets new requirements outlined in the Motor Vehicle Act.
+The City of Vernon is one of twelve communities that have been selected by the Provincial government to pilot and assess the use of electric kick scooters for personal transportation in our community.
+Residents and visitors may ride electric kick scooters within Vernon city limits provided their device meets the requirements outlined in the Motor Vehicle Act.

-Neuron Mobility currently operates a fleet of 250 electric kick scooters in Vernon.
-Riders can find scooters downtown and in surrounding neighbourhoods, unlock them using a smartphone app, and end their trip at a location of their choosing within the service area.
-Scooter share provides residents and visitors with a convenient, affordable, and sustainable way to get around our community.
+Neuron Mobility currently operates a fleet of 350 electric kick scooters in Vernon.
+Riders can find scooters downtown and in surrounding neighbourhoods, unlock them using a smartphone app, and end their trip in any location within the service area.
+The scooters and bikes provides residents and visitors with a convenient, affordable, and sustainable way to get around our community.
 We are closely monitoring the service and are working with Neuron to make adjustments as appropriate to ensure that the service is safe and convenient.

 Questions about the service and requests for scooters in your area should be directed to Neuron.
-Concerns about nuisance behaviour such as riding without a helmet, underage riding, or improper parking should also be submitted to Neuron along with the scooter ID number or a photo and the time, date and location of the incident so that they can educate or penalize the rider.
+Concerns about e-scooters being improperly ridden or parked should also be submitted to Neuron.
+Please submit the scooter ID number or a photo, and the time, date and location of the incident.

 - Toll free call or text 1-866-995-8770